 DAY 6: NATURAL MONUMENT OF THE BEACHES

-We approached the Natural Monument of Las Playa, as we had heard a lot about it.
+We approached the Las Playa Natural Monument, as we had heard a lot about it.
 It is located in the southeast of the island, belonging to the municipalities of Valverde and Frontera.
-There we enjoyed one of the most amazing landscapes on the island.
+There we enjoyed one of the most amazing landscapes of the island.

 The views overlooking this great valley are truly astonishing, whether from the viewpoints of Las Playas and Isora, which are located at the top, or from the beaches themselves.